mikel/mikel.github.io/_pages/work.md

 <hr>

-{% include linked_image.html link="https://stillalive.com/" file="/assets/images/stillalive-logo.png" title="StillAlive logo" alt="Image of the StillAlive logo" height="80px" class="center-block" %}
+{% include image.html file="/assets/images/stillalive-logo.png" title="StillAlive logo" alt="Image of the StillAlive logo" height="80px" class="center-block" %}

 I founded StillAlive to provide an uptime monitoring tool that ensured a site is up and online but instead of just a ping check, we were one of the first to build out a scripted approach to actually testing a complex web application could actually do something (like a checkout) within an expected time frame.

-After a couple of years of growth, we sold StillAlive.com to the awesome people at [copper.io](https://copper.io/)
+After a couple of years of growth, we sold StillAlive.com to the awesome people at copper.io which later became [scaleworks](https://www.scaleworks.com/).

 <hr>

 {% include linked_image.html link="https://statushub.io/" file="/assets/images/statushub-logo.png" title="StatusHub logo" alt="Image of the StatusHub logo" height="80px" class="center-block" %}

 I created StatusHub as one of the first status websites, it was an obvious thing to build alongside of StillAlive.com and took off.
-As part of the StillAlive sale, we also sold StatusHub to the awesome people at [copper.io](https://copper.io/)
+We also sold StatusHub to the awesome people at copper.io at the right time.

 <hr>

 {% include linked_image.html link="https://enlight.training/" file="/assets/images/enlight-logo.png" title="enlight logo" alt="Image of the enlight logo" height="80px" class="center-block" %}

 enlight.training was created to help handle the online learning space, I found online courses uninspiring and enlight solved this itch by providing interactivity to the student with real human instructors.
-Last year I sold enlight.training to a group of passionate co-founders who want to focus and give enlight the attention it deserves.
+In 2021 I sold enlight.training to The Learning Platform, a group of passionate co-founders who want to grow enlight.